HAVE YOU HEARD ABOUT THE MA CLEAN HEAT STANDARD?

 Force you to replace your reliable oil or gas furnace with an unreliable heat pump, costing you thousands of dollars.

 Take away your right to choose how you heat your own home.

 If you live in Devaney’s Massachusetts service area, you should be aware of the MA Clean Heat Standard.
 This is a climate policy from the Massachusetts Department of Environmental Protection (MassDEP) to meet the emissions limit for residential, commercial, and industrial heating.
 It is not a bill, meaning it does not need to pass through the legislative process.

-Unless Massachusetts residents voice their opposition, MassDEP will implement the policy THIS YEAR.
+Unless Massachusetts residents voice their opposition, MassDEP will implement the policy in the near future.
 Contact your state rep to tell them that a decision of this magnitude should not be decided by MassDEP alone.